Tampa Bay Mutiny: History

 In 1994, newly established Major League Soccer announced it would place one of its charter franchises in the Tampa Bay Area.
 The region was seen as a potentially fertile market for soccer due to the success of the Tampa Bay Rowdies in the old North American Soccer League in the 1970s and 1980s.
-The Mutiny took the field in 1996 when the MLS began play.
+The Mutiny took the field in 1996 when MLS began play.
 While the Mutiny had no direct connection to the Rowdies franchise, the Mutiny occasionally paid tribute to its predecessor by wearing green and gold alternative kits, once wearing both the Mutiny and Rowdies logos on the same shirt.

 The Mutiny were owned and operated by MLS along with two other teams, the Dallas Burn and the San Jose Clash, with the league hoping eventually sell the franchises to private local owners.
 The team managed strong signings in 1995, including Carlos Valderrama, Roy Lassiter, and Martín Vásquez.
 They were successful in their first two years, particularly in 1996, when they won the first Supporters' Shield with the best regular-season finish behind Most Valuable Player Carlos Valderrama and Golden Boot winner Roy Lassiter.

 On April 13, 1996, the Mutiny played their inaugural game against the New England Revolution, winning 3–2.
-Led by manager Thomas Rongen and Roy Lassiter, who scored a record 26 goals in the season, the Mutiny claimed the best record in the league at 20–12 and were the first winners of the Supporters' Shield.
+Led by manager Thomas Rongen and Roy Lassiter, who scored a record 27 goals in the season, the Mutiny claimed the best record in the league at 20–12 and were the first winners (retroactively) of the Supporters' Shield.
 In the playoffs, they beat the Columbus Crew before losing in the conference final to eventual champions D.C.
 United.

 In 1997, Thomas Rongen took over the New England Revolution, and was replaced by John Kowalski.
 Under him, the Mutiny finished the season with a record of 17–15, but were swept in the playoffs by the Columbus Crew.
 After the season, Kowalski resigned from the club.
 1998 saw Tim Hankinson join the club as the new manager while star player Carlos Valderrama joined new MLS side Miami Fusion.
 As a result, the Mutiny would struggle through the season, finishing with a record of 12–20, missing the playoffs for the first time.